How Our Courses Work

 Online for better work, family, and school balance

-Courses in the American Sentinel College of Nursing and Health Sciences were developed for online delivery by nursing leaders and educators specifically for busy, working professionals.
+Courses were developed for online delivery by nursing leaders and educators specifically for busy, working professionals.
 Healthcare management and nursing course work incorporates traditional discussion forums and assignments with innovative technological approaches such as virtual simulations.

 - Outline objectives at the beginning of each course